wandersoncferreira/respondent/README.md

 Programming](https://www.packtpub.com/product/clojure-reactive-programming/9781783986668)
-book, we found in Chapter 5 an minimal implementation of a **Compositional Event Stream (CES)** using core.async, however the code is a bit outdated e.g. still using `cljx` annotations.
+book, we found in Chapter 5 an minimal implementation of a **Compositional Event Stream (CES)** using core.async, however the code is a bit outdated e.g. still using `cljx` annotations, deprecated functions from core.async.

 And I also wanted to use Clojure CLI instead of Leiningen in this project.

 Therefore this repository is a simple translation/updated